github/docs/content/actions/automating-builds-and-tests/building-and-testing-nodejs.md

 ### Example using Yarn

 This example installs the dependencies defined in the _yarn.lock_ file and prevent updates to the `yarn.lock` file.
+For more information, see [`yarn install`](https://yarnpkg.com/en/docs/cli/install).

 ```yaml copy
 steps: